The Articles of Confederation

 - After Shays' Rebellion, Learning Plan from America in Class, National Humanities Center

 The Articles of Confederation’s debates over the powers of state and federal government remain with us today in the 21st century.
-One example is the case of self-driving cars: Should the federal or state government have the power to regulate the testing and use of these vehicles on streets, roads, and highways?
+One example is the case of self-driving cars and trucks: Should the federal or state government have the power to regulate the testing and use of these vehicles on streets, roads, and highways?

-Self-driving cars (also known as "driverless cars" or "autonomous vehicles") are automobiles where human drivers do not have to operate the vehicle.
-In design, self-driving cars use laser beams, radar, high-powered cameras and sonar to map their surroundings and then make predictive calculations to perform the necessary driving maneuvers - accelerate, slow down, brake, stop and so on - all without human intervention or control (Self-Driving Cars Explained).
+Self-driving cars and trucks (also known as "driverless cars" or "autonomous vehicles") are means of transportation where human drivers do not have to operate the vehicle.
+In design, self-driving cars and trucks use laser beams, radar, high-powered cameras and sonar to map their surroundings and then make predictive calculations to perform the necessary driving maneuvers - accelerate, slow down, brake, stop and so on - all without human intervention or control (Self-Driving Cars Explained).
 According to BusinessWire, 20.8 million autonomous vehicles will be in operation in the United States by 2030.

 The question of regulation took on renewed importance in 2018 when a self-driving Uber test vehicle struck and killed a woman pedestrian in Arizona.
 While the National Transportation Safety Board is the federal agency overseeing motor vehicle safety, the testing of self-driving cars is seen as a responsibility of state governments.
 Arizona is leading the way in promoting the development of autonomous vehicles.

-Media Literacy Connections: Marketing and Regulating Self-Driving Cars
+Media Literacy Connections: Media Marketing and Government Regulating of Self-Driving Cars and Electric Vehicles

 Suggested Learning Activities